-The median state level of compliance for space, equipment, and automation is 64.
-The range of scores among individual offices is between 85 percent and 8 percent.
-The wide variation suggests that extra attention should be given to those offices that are operating below the median especially since space is subject to local government priorities and funding.
+The median state level of compliance for space, equipment, and automation is 63.
+The range of scores among individual offices is between 78 percent and 0 percent.
+The wide variation suggests that extra attention should be given to the needs of those offices that are operating below the median levels.